-Strategic Partnership Comparative Studies in Adult and Lifelong Learning
+International & Comparative Studies for Students & Practitioners in Adult Education & Lifelong Learning

-The Strategic Partnership COMPALL is developing a joint module in "Comparative Studies in Adult Education and Lifelong Learning", which will be offered in study programmes related to adult education and lifelong learning.
+The Strategic Partnership INTALL is developing a joint module in "International & Comparative Studies for Students and Practitioners in Adult Education and Lifelong Learning", which will be offered in study programmes related to adult education and lifelong learning, it is the follow-up project of COMPALL.

-The joint module includes a prepatory phase, a two-week intensive phase at Campus Würzburg, Germany and a publication possibility for doctoral students and colleagues.
-Furthermore, COMPALL is developing an online network for young graduates and researchers in adult and lifelong learning.

-COMPALL is offering annual public events.
-International experts in adult and lifelong learning are invited to discuss with us the use of COMPALL-results along with further development.
+The joint module includes a prepatory phase, a two-week intensive phase at Campus Würzburg, Germany and a publication possibility for doctoral students and practitioners from the field of adult and continuing education.
+Furthermore, INTALL is developing an online network for young graduates and researchers in adult and lifelong learning.
+INTALL is offering annual public events.
+International experts in adult and lifelong learning are invited to discuss with us the use of INTALL-results along with further development.